 - Solar Fire is from Australia Many prefer it because of the large variety of information it provides that Kepler does not and is just $50.00 more.
 It’s Uranian portion is fine.

-- I have never the Meridian online but like Porphyry, Morinus and Whole Sign it does not tie the ascendant to the first house.
+- I have never found the Meridian online but like Porphyry, Morinus and Whole Sign it does not tie the ascendant to the first house.
 I have never seen the “Zenith” House system mentioned as such.